dancer1325/rest-assured-wiki/Usage.md

 ```java
 RestAssuredMockMvc.authentication = with(httpBasic("username", "password"));
 ```
 where `with` is statically imported from `com.jayway.restassured.module.mockmvc.RestAssuredMockMvc`.
-It's also possible to use a [request specification](#)
+It's also possible to use a [request specification](#specifications).

 ### Injecting a User ###